AntonyWilliam/Technical-Writer-Assessment/README.md

 - **Full Stack Development on RSK**: Before diving into the demos, ensure you've completed the [Full Stack Dapp on RSK Guide](https://dev.rootstock.io/guides/full-stack-dapp-on-rsk/part1-overview/).
 This guide will give you a comprehensive overview of developing decentralized applications on the Rootstock platform.

 - **Node.js Environment**: Node.js is foundational for many blockchain development tasks.
 If you haven't installed Node.js yet, get it [here](https://nodejs.org/).
-This will also equip you with npm (Node Package Manager), crucial for managing dependencies.

 - **Project-Specific Tools/Setups**: Remember, each demo or project might have unique requirements.
 Always refer to the project-specific documentation to ensure you have all necessary tools and configurations in place.